TritonDataCenter/sdc-cloudapi/docs/index.md

 most related 6.5-isms, have been removed.
 The `default` attribute on packages is deprecated, since it only had meaning in 6.5.

+* Version 8.0.2 removes the ability to filter ListMachines with a package name.
+This was never documented or officially supported.

 <p style="min-height: 31px; margin-top: 60px; border-top: 1px solid #ccc; border-bottom: 1px solid #ccc; padding: 10px 0">